Metalworking Machines - Metal Saws (Cold)

 Hot cutting saws use an abrasive disc or large toothless (friction) circular saw.
 Refer to OSH Answers Metalworking Machines - Metal Saws (Hot) for information on hot metal saws.

-- Ensure the saw has a start/stop button within easy reach of the operator.
+- Make sure the saw has a start/stop or emergency button within easy reach of the operator.

-- Ensure that all guards are in place and working properly.
+- Make sure that all guards are in place and working properly.

 - Guard long material at both ends to prevent anyone from coming into contact with it.

-- Ensure that the blade is completely stopped before removing the stock.
+- Make sure that the blade is completely stopped before removing the stock.

 - Use cutting or lubricating fluid when cutting metals.